MONUMENTS

 Flagged uncertain entries and tracked progress across monument records

-Data verification
+Data Entry/Encoding

-Love Data Week Monuments Datathon
+Featured Highlight Love Data Week Monuments Datathon

 As part of Love Data Week 2026, the team organized a Monuments Datathon that invited students from across majors to help cross-reference records and add new monuments to the spreadsheet.
-The event not only supported project progress, but also gave students the opportunity to work directly with a real-world dataset.
+The event not only supported project progress but also gave students the opportunity to work directly with a real-world dataset.